- 21E-B2-2;Hold 01;;Machine Learning

 This course is relevant for computer science students as well as for students from others studies with sufficient mathematical background and programming skills (e.g., Statistics, Math-Economics, Actuarial Math, Physics, Bioinformatics, …).

 The course covers the following tentative topic list:

 - Foundations of statistical learning.

-- Occam’s razor bound for generalization performance.
+- Occam’s razor bound for generalisation performance.

-- Vapnik-Chervonenkis (VC) analysis of generalization performance.
+- Vapnik-Chervonenkis (VC) analysis of generalisation performance.